-While we’ve discussed this set before, this conversation is positioned as an educational piece on the six different versions of these cards.
+While we’ve discussed the 1997 Bowman’s Best Mirror Image set before, this conversation is positioned as an educational piece on the six different versions of these cards.
 1997 was a great year for the hobby.
 There were lots of products and tons of active future Hall of Fame superstars.
 It was a good time to be a baseball fan.
 1997 was also the year that the fourth installment of Bowman’s Best was released.
 This set featured an interesting and somewhat peculiar Mirror Image insert set.
 What makes this set to intriguing is that each card in the set comes in two different forms, each with three different parallels for a total of six unique cards per player featured.
 Let’s have a look at what we’ve got here.

 The Mirror Image insert features two sides, each featuring two players for a total of four players depicted on each card.
 This version showcases the veteran as the main photo and the rookie as the corner photo.
 There are three parallels: